 - Gratuities

-• Uncover the gems of Lisbon on your personalized full-day outing
+• Discover the highlights of Lisbon on an exclusive full-day tour

-• Visit renowned landmarks - the Lisbon Cathedral and Belem Tower
+• Visit renowned landmarks such as the Lisbon Cathedral and Belem Tower

-• Absorb the city’s past from your individual guide
+• Gain insights into the city’s history from your private guide

 For a full refund, cancel at least 24 hours before the scheduled departure time.